benmarch/spel2js/README.md

 ## About

-SpEL2JS is a plugin that will parse Spring Expression Language within a defined context in JavaScript.
+SpEL2JS is a plugin that will parse [Spring Expression Language](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/expressions.html) within a defined context in JavaScript.
 This is useful in single-page applications where duplication of authorization expressions for UI purposes can lead to inconsistencies.
+This library implements a JavaScript version of the parser based on the documentation in the link above.
+I did my best to followed the docs as closely as possible, but if you come accross an expression that behaves differently than you would expect then please open an issue.

-Consider the following simple example:
+## Example

 Say you are creating a shared to-do list, and you want to allow only the owner of the list to make changes, but anyone can view: